 Barking is a natural dog behavior and most people want their dogs to bark to alert them to potential danger.
-However, owners who permit their dogs to bark excessively are permitting a public nuisance to occur and can be issued citations for violating the City of North Richland Hills excessive barking dog ordinance, when they allow their dogs to bark at a level that they are disturbing the peace, quiet, and comfort of the neighborhood.
+However, owners can be issued citations for violating the City of North Richland Hills excessive barking dog ordinance, when they allow their dogs to bark at a level that they are disturbing the peace, quiet, and comfort of the neighborhood.

 Part of responsible dog ownership is ensuring that your dog is not a nuisance to others.
 The first step to addressing a barking dog problem is to identify the reason for the dog’s behavior: